vtex-sites/base.store/README.md

 21. **`pull_request_template.md`**: Template used when creating your Pull Requests

-22. **`renovate.json`**: Renovate configuratio file to keep your store always fresh with FastStore's latest versions
+22. **`renovate.json`**: Renovate configuration file to keep your store always fresh with FastStore's latest versions

 23. **`.prettierignore`**: Ignore listed files when applying prettier rules

-24. **`.eslitignore`**: Ignore listed files when applying eslint rules
+24. **`.eslintignore`**: Ignore listed files when applying eslint rules

 ## 💻 Code Structure

 All code is inside the `src` folder.
-The code is split into folders that implement an MVC like architecture.
+The code is split into folders that implement an MVC-like architecture.

 The `controller` is inside the `src/sdk` folder.
 This is where you will find most logic for the application.
-This folder contains hooks for adding items to cart, making graphql queries, resizing images, etc. If you eed to write a custom business logic this is probably the place to put this logic.
+This folder contains hooks for adding items to cart, making graphql queries, resizing images, etc. If you need to write a custom business logic this is probably the place to put this logic.

-The `views` are written in the `src/components` folder and are subdivided into domain specific components.
+The `views` are written in the `src/components` folder and are subdivided into domain-specific components.
 Cart related items are inside the `src/components/cart` folder.
-Search and Product related components like facets, product summary and search results are on their respective folders.
+Search and Product related components like facets, product summary, and search results are in their respective folders.
 Basic building blocks components are inside the UI folder.
-Components like button, checkbox and modal are good candidates for the UI folder.
+Components like button, checkbox, and modal are good candidates for the UI folder.
 Section components are those components that occupy a whole slice on the webpage and are desirable to be changed by a CMS.
 Section components are Product Gallery, Carousel, Shelf and Product description.

 The `model`, in a website, is where the data fetching occurs.
 Since this project uses Jamstack, a crucial design decision was made to explicitly split where Static and Dynamic data are fetched.
 The files inside the `src/pages` folder use [Gatsby's File System Route API](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/) to declare routes and fetch static data.
 The files inside the `src/views` folder revalidate and enrich static data with dynamic attributes.

 To summarize:
-1. `src/pages`: Routes are declared and static data is fetched
+1. `src/pages`: Routes are declared and static data is fetched.
-2. `src/views`: Receives static data from `src/pages`, enrich this data with dynamic attributes and render section components along with SEO tags.
+2. `src/views`: Receives static data from `src/pages`, enriches this data with dynamic attributes, and render section components along with SEO tags.
-3. `src/components/sections`: Receive necessary data and use domain specific components (cart/product/search/ui) for rendering a slice on the web page.
+3. `src/components/sections`: Receives necessary data and use domain-specific components (cart/product/search/ui) for rendering a slice on the web page.

 ## ✏️ Adding Components

 What better than an example for learning the best practices while adding components?
-On this example we will add a button component.
+In this example, we will add a button component.
 Components live on the `src/components` folder.
-Each component may have, at most, 3 files; a component file, an export file, and a styling file.
+Each component may have, at most, 3 files: a component file, an export file, and a styling file.
 First, let's create a folder and the files.

 ```sh